 - DL 101: Designed for teachers and administrators new to distance education.
 This intensive 8 month course combining face-to-face, online learning, and webinars allows you to build and implement a Distance Learning plan for your ABE site/program with support from experienced DL instructors and a cohort of your peers.
 Approximately 25 CEUs.
 Highly recommended.

-- DL 102: The application for the 2021/22 Distance Learning 102: Instructional Issues online cohort is now open!
-This is open to all distance or blended/hybrid learning teachers who have some experience teaching online or working in their DL program.
-The cohort will spend several weeks focusing on how to best support their blended and distance learners.
+- DL 102: This is open to all distance or blended/hybrid learning teachers who have some experience teaching online or working in their DL program.
+The cohort spends several weeks focusing on how to best support their blended and distance learners.
 Each participant writes a case study describing a current instructional or programmatic challenge.
 Together the cohort discusses each of the case studies, suggests solutions, and builds an online "community of practice" that remains available as a resource after the course is done.
 Through the discussion, each participant arrives at a few ideas to pilot and implement.
 After a month (or more) of piloting, each participant reports on their success/challenges in a final webinar.
 This cohort is an amazing opportunity to give and receive valuable advice, resources, and feedback on their current instructional challenges from ABE colleagues from around the state.
 If you're interested, please click on the application link.
 Deadline to apply is Friday, October 15th.
 Cohort kickoff is Friday, October 29, 9:30am-12:00pm.

 - Teacher Verification Model (TVM) Certification process:

 - 1) Complete two modules: TVM in Practice and MN ABE Distance Education Policy and Procedures (in the new Distance and Blended Learning Basics for Minnesota Adult Education online course).
 Upload practice TVM lesson and materials and pass the quiz.